 - I’m not a “car person,” and struggle to differentiate car models.
 But having a car has always been important to me, mostly so I could get to the bookstore.
 I’ll admit I talk to my cars, and they’ve all had the same name (“Rocket” from Robert McCammon’s Boy’s Life).

 - Although I write about imaginary people and places, I believe in “writing from what you know.”
 I incorporated my experiences keeping domestic rabbits and spinning fire poi into Snowburn.
 For Snowburn’s sequel, Throwing Fire, I took up free-running (Parkour) for a short time.
-I’m not very good at free-running, and racked up more scars in a couple of months than I have in three years of spinning fire.
+I’m not very good at free-running, and racked up more scars in a couple of months than I have in a decade of spinning fire.

 Here are my nominations.
 Please visit these bloggers for wonderful content: